gruns/blagoblag/content/drafts/ideal-development-environment.rst

 communication and collaboration between team members.
 Every patch that makes it into production is a joint effort of many people, and reflects a dedication to team work and a commitment to developing great software.

+.. _`previous written about why code review is important to me`: https://alexgaynor.net/2013/sep/26/effective-code-review/